pietrobiondi/Crazy-Tachymeter/README.md

 ### What do you need
 1) Virtual Machine with a CAN simulator installed.
 On this VM you also need a vulnerable server for remote command execution.
 2) Kali Linux with this exploit included.
+3) Make sure the machines are connected each other.

-### How to setup the environment
+### How to setup the Vulnerable VM
 - Download the vulnerable VM with CAN simulator installed from Release.
 (Bodhi-Linux, user=pass=tachymeter)
-- On Kali Linux, copy the:

-  */exploit/crazytachymeter.rb* --> to --> */usr/share/metasploit-framework/modules/exploits/unix/misc/* .

-  Then copy the

-  */exploit/controlUnitMapCanBus.txt*  --> to --> */usr/share/metasploit-framework/data/wordlists/controlUnitMapCanBus.txt*

-### How to setup the Vulnerable VM
 Open a terminal and run the following commands to setup a virtual can interface
 ```
   sudo modprobe can